Democratic, Republican lawmakers push to maintain momentum in U.S. Senate gun talks

 Negotiators and aides said there was a chance of reaching an agreement in principle.
 But short of that, lawmakers would have a clearer sense of the scope for further discussions before leaving Washington on Thursday for the weekend.

-"We'll have a much better idea tomorrow morning," Cornyn told reporters on Wednesday after a private meeting to discuss potential legislation.
+"We'll have a much better idea tomorrow morning," Cornyn told reporters on Wednesday.
 "We'll have a better idea of whether we still have momentum, which I believe we do right now."

 Murphy told reporters that his aim was to pass legislation that can stem the tide of shooting deaths in America before the Senate breaks for the July 4 holiday at the end of the month.
-"We need to move expeditiously.
-But this would be a big, historic deal and we need to get it right.
-That's my priority," the Connecticut Democrat said.
+"This would be a big, historic deal, and we need to get it right," he said.

-The effort follows mass shootings in Buffalo, New York; Uvalde, Texas; Tulsa, Oklahoma; and elsewhere.
+The effort follows recent mass shootings in Buffalo, New York; Uvalde, Texas; Tulsa, Oklahoma; and elsewhere.

 Democrats including President Joe Biden have called for new limits on gun ownership, including a ban on semi-automatic, assault-style rifles and high-capacity magazines, and for raising the minimum age to buy those weapons from 18 to 21.